KRC loves to write seasonally themed articles about corn mazes and Halloween costume ideas.

 - Dr. Seuss Characters: Dr. Seuss has many memorable characters, but you can create many more in the same style.

 - Little Bo Peep: This is a relatively easy one to do.
 You usually only need to create a shepherd's staff and three to four fluffy white or black sheep to accompany Little Bo Peep.

 - Snow White and the Seven Dwarfs: Obviously, this theme lends itself well to a group of 8.
 Let the personalities of the group determine which one gets which character.

 - Hey Diddle Diddle: This works well for a group of four or five.
 You can have a cat with a fiddle, a moon, a cow, a dish, and a spoon.

-This group of ideas are based off popular movies;
+This group of ideas are based off of popular movies:

 - Gone With the Wind: A chance for the gang to wear southern belle costumes

-- Wizard of Oz-the theme allows for a great bunch of characters.
+- Wizard of Oz: This theme allows for a great bunch of characters.
 You can have Dorothy, the Tin Man, the Cowardly Lion, and the Scarecrow.
 Then your secondary characters are the Wicked Witch, Glenda, the Good Witch, flying monkeys, the Wizard, munchkins, etc.